anisarif/HomeAutomation/README.md

 ### Backend

-To run the tests, navigate to the backend directory and run `pytest`.
+To run the tests, navigate to the backend directory Set up the database: `python create_test_db.py` and run `pytest`.

 ### Frontend

+To run the tests, navigate to the frontend directory